illiteratewaffle/RetroArcade/use_case_descriptions.md

 1. What if both players send request?
 2. What if they want to switch to a new game?

+**Use case:** Allow Game Logic To Determine Match Outcome

+**Iteration:** 1

+**Primary Actor:** Game Logic Software

+**Goal in context:** Implement functions to allow the game logic to determine the result of a match, assigning a winner or a draw.

+**Preconditions:** A game is ongoing between 2 different players from one of the 3 games (Tic Tac Toe, Connect 4, Checkers).

+**Trigger:** A player has either made a move which satisfies a winning condition, or no more legal moves are allowed to be taken from either player.

+**Scenario:**
+1. A game is currently ongoing between 2 players.
+2. If player 'A' makes a move which results in a winning condition to be met for 'A', go to 3.
+3. Player 'A' is awarded a win, and player 'B' is given a loss.
+4. If neither player can make any more legal moves, go to 5.
+5. Nobody is given a win or loss, and the match ends in a draw for both player 'A' and 'B'.

+**Post conditions:** The match outcome has been determined, and the game ends.

+**Exceptions:** N/A

+**Priority:** High priority.
+Essential for the standard functionality of the game logic.
+Also used to determine what exactly are the win conditions for each game within the software.

+**When available:** Between 2nd and 3rd iterations.

+**Frequency of use:** Always, will be used during every match.

+**Channel to actor:** Game Logic Java Classes

+**Secondary actors:** N/A

+**Channel to secondary actors:** N/A

+**Open issues:**
+1. It may be difficult or troublesome to effectively implement the different winning conditons required for each game, so we should ensure that we can find a simple and effective way to implement this functionality within the software.

 ## Networking Team